2024 Springfield, MA Softball Overnight Summer Camps

 About Our Coaches

-Kate Bowen G'16 will enter her fourth season as the Diane L. Potter '57 Head Softball Coach at Springfield College during the 2019-2020 academic year.
+Kate Bowen G'16 will enter her seventh season as the Diane L. Potter '57 Head Softball Coach at Springfield College during the 2022-2023 academic year.
 In addition to her role at the helm of the Springfield College softball program, Bowen also serves as an Assistant Professor of Physical Education at the College.

 Wrapping up her third season with the Pride in 2019, Bowen helped lead the maroon and white back to the NEWMAC Championship Tournament, as it finished the season with an overall record of 22-16.
 For their efforts, both Alexyss Conley and Shelby Allen earned First Team All-Conference honors following the campaign.

 The 2018 season was impressive for the Pride, as it finished the year with an overall record of 26-13.
-Capping off the year was three NEWMAC All-Conference selections for the Pride, including Kirsten Drobiak '18 and Talia Loda '18, who earned First-Team All-Conference recognition, while Carianna Gasdia '18 was named to the Second Team.
+Capping off the year was three NEWMAC All-Conference selections for the Pride, including Talia Loda '18 and Drobiak, who earned First-Team All-Conference recognition, while Carianna Gasdia '18 was named to the Second Team.

 In 2017, Bowen led the Pride to an overall record of 32-11 in her first season as a collegiate head coach.
 Springfield College's 32 wins in 2017 marked the third most in program history, as Bowen was recognized as the Eastern Collegiate Athletic Conference (ECAC) Division III New England Coach of the Year and the New England Women's and Men's Athletic Conference (NEWMAC) Coach of the Year at season's end.
+Under Bowen's leadership, Kirsten Drobiak '18 earned NFCA Division III Second-Team All-America and Fastpitch News Honorable Mention All-America honors at seasons end.
 Prior to the 2017 season, Bowen served as a Graduate Assistant Coach with the Pride from 2014-2016.

 In addition to claiming ECAC Division III New England and NEWMAC Softball Coach of the Year honors in 2017, Bowen helped Drobiak earn NEWMAC Softball Athlete of the Year recognition, Loda pick up NEWMAC Softball Pitcher of the Year honors, and four All-Conference student-athletes, including Drobiak, Loda, Gasdia and Allie Wheeler.
 The Pride also had three NFCA First-Team All-Region honorees for the first time since 2011.